 Dating from October 10, 1880, when John Taylor was sustained to succeed Brigham Young as prophet, seer, and revelator and President of The Church of Jesus Christ of Latter-day Saints, each of these occasions has been designated as a formal solemn assembly of the body of the Church to express the voice of the Church.

-This has been mentioned before but it caught my eye again as I read about the current Pacific Ministry tour.
-I reached out to the website and newsroom media relations department and asked if perhaps the wrong date of sustaining was utilized since the Church did not sustain President Nelson until months after the date they use.
+This topic has been mentioned before but it caught my eye again as I read about the current Pacific Ministry tour.
+I reached out to the Church website and newsroom media relations department and asked if perhaps the wrong date of sustaining was utilized since the Church did not sustain President Nelson until months after the date they use.
 I didn't receive a reply and likely never will.

 When the members and press were first introduced to the new counselors with that special broadcast I found the setting and alignment with the painting of Christ above President Nelson to be interesting.
 The locations of the broadcast, pictures, and camera angles are likely deliberate and intended to imply alignment with Christ (similar visually suggestive alignments are common in Church pictures, manuals and magazines).